Argentina central bank faces peso test ahead of fraught election

 “The initial signals (from Fernandez) have all been worrisome with no apparent understanding of basic economic principles through the populist campaign rhetoric and no sensitivity to the recent financial stress,” Amherst Pierpont Securities said in a note.

-Writing by Gabriel Stargardter; Editing by Hugh Bronstein and Alistair Bell
+Reporting by Walter Bianchi and Jorge Otaola; Writing by Gabriel Stargardter; Editing by Hugh Bronstein, Alistair Bell and Leslie Adler